Last Updated on

 Before anything else, you need to ask yourself about the purpose of that CPU cooler.

-On the other hand, if you want to get as much power juice out of your processor as possible, then there no option other than having a good quality high-end CPU cooler.
+On the other hand, if you want to get as much power juice out of your processor as possible, there's no option other than having a good quality high-end CPU cooler.

 2. Air vs AIO Coolers